Nepalitelecom is a website which provides latest telecom news, information and offers in Nepal.

 Nepal being a hilly/mountainous country have a very ardent terrain that needs much effort for the transportation of the equipment and the installation.
 Despite being difficult, the telecom companies have installed the telecom towers in high altitude areas to serve the people in those areas.
-It is also due to the uneven terrain, the telecom companies have hard times improving quality of service and coverage, as per people’s demand.
+It is also due to the uneven terrain, that telecom companies have a hard time improving the quality of service and coverage, as per people’s demand.

 Infrastructures not only need huge initial investment for the telcos but also the high operating cost.
-NTA had been talking of the sharing of infrastructure for the telcos from a long time but there has not been significant development till now.
-With the infrastructure sharing, new telcos can cut the CAPEX and OPEX costs for those infrastructures similarly, existing or incumbent telcos can earn some revenues by sharing their infrastructure to other telcos.
+NTA had been talking of the sharing of infrastructure for the telcos for a long time but there has not been significant development till now.

 So, they need to find the optimum investment for the telecom infrastructure and more to satisfy the demand for telecom services.
 Similarly, government entities like MoCIT and the regulator NTA need to facilitate the telcos for friendly policy, level playing field, and win-win situation.

 If you are one of those working in the telecom field, you might also point out the challenges of telecom operators in Nepal, which are not mentioned above.